Interference of Temporally Distinguishable Photons Using Frequency-Resolved Detection

 The correlation function now exhibits interference fringes as a function of the two-photon phase $\varphi = \left(\W_{1}+\W_{2}\right)\tau$, where $\tau = t_{2} - t_{1}$ is the relative delay between the photons.
-This interference is similar to the time-reversed HOM interference where the photons are path-entangled, that is, they arrive together at either port of the beam-splitter \cite{Chen2007}.
-The two photons can then exit the beam-splitter in the same port or in different ports, depending on the phase $\varphi$.
+This interference is similar to the time-reversed HOM interference where the two photons are path entangled, that is, they arrive together at either port of the beam splitter \cite{Chen2007}.
+The two photons can then exit the beam splitter in the same port or in different ports, depending on the phase $\varphi$.